Niikelion/Guider/examples/basic/README.md

 This example shows how to use Guider with SFML and create elements from code.
 In later examples you will learn how to use styles api and define layout of your application in separate resource files.
 Note, that this is not SFML tutorial.
-To learn more about SFML i recommend their official tutorials.
+To learn more about SFML I strongly recommend their official tutorials.

-To demonstrate basic elements implemented, I have decided to create simple button list with two buttons: Increase and Decrease that increase and decrease counter respectively and some text to display current counter value.
+To demonstrate basic elements implemented, I have decided to create simple button list with two buttons: Increase and Decrease that increment and decrement the counter respectively and some text to display current value.

 After creating SFML window we need some texture to render to.
-(It is not necessary to render to separate texture.
-Rendering directly to window should still be possible.)
+(Note that rendering directly to window is possible, but rendering to texture is preferred to avoid the need to force redrawing whole gui.)

 ```c++
 	// prepare ogl context settings